 Nervous stomach: If you feel the butterflies in your stomach before a speech, avoid large and/or heavy meals before speaking.

 Rapid heartbeat: If your heart races when you get nervous, avoid caffeine and other stimulants prior to speaking.
 Also, be on time to class so that you don’t end up running across campus and elevating your heart rate.

 Sweating: Many people sweat uncontrollably when they are anxious.
 Common sense tells us to wear light/thin clothing to stay cool.
 However, the temperature of the room is not the source of your elevated body temperature.
 For this reason, consider wearing darker/thicker clothing to hide your perspiration during a speech.

 While there is no magic cure for speech anxiety, there are several approaches to dealing with it.
 You will find a few of the most popular approaches below.

-Prepared by GVSU Speech Lab Consultants & Carl J. Brown
+Prepared by GVSU Speech Lab Consultants, Kelsey Hines, & Carl J. Brown

 Information partially adapted from Stephen Lucas' The Art of Public Speaking, Tenth Edition.